Developing an SEO Friendly Website

 The relevance of your content versus the structure of your website.
 It is common for creators to build their websites with the broader content at the forefront and the niche content just behind.
 There is nothing wrong with getting creative however, so long as the website is navigable.

 To optimise keywords for your business, determining the most commonly utilised queries and phrases of searches in your market is a must.
 This can be achieved by utilising keywords in a way that flows naturally with the content of each page.
-If you have not yet learned, practices such as keyword and link stuffing should be avoided(any form of SEO stuffing really).
-The search engines are smart now and they can see dirty tricks from a mile away.
+If you are new to keyword targeting, practices such as keyword and link stuffing should be avoided(any form of SEO stuffing, really).
+Today’s search engines are smarter now than ever before and are quick to penalize shady or unscrupulous keyword stuffing.

 Keywords work best when utilised into title tags, headlines and subheadings designed to grab audience attention.
 Not only does this nurture relevance among the search engines but it cultivates clicks and staying power.

 Having an SEO friendly website requires prominent usage of strong keywords in prime areas.

 Keywords in Title Tags

 Having a keyword in the title tag should be priority one.
 The title tag, in a nutshell, is the title element of a page and typically consists of an engaging description of the content on a page.
 For example, the title tag for a blog post could be; Cupcake Decoration; A Beginner’s Guide.
 From this example we can see two prominent key phrases in ‘cupcake decoration’ and ‘beginner’s guide’ that will perform well in SERPs for members in that market.

 Besides including keywords, title tags and meta descriptions need to appear attractive to users in order to increase the click through rate (CTR).

 Of course, keywords should not be relied on alone to bring success.